Emlyn Hughes: 1970

 For Hughes, 1970 was an important year in his career.
 After Liverpool were beaten by Second Division side Watford in the quarter finals of the FA Cup, Shankly made a decision to clear out many of the senior players who had in the previous eight years won two League titles, an FA Cup, and reached a European Cup Winners Cup final, and recruit younger players to replace them.
 Hughes, not yet 23, survived the cull, together with Ian Callaghan and Tommy Smith, and the new recruits who would help establish Liverpool's dominance in the 1970s began to arrive.

 Meanwhile, England were about to fly to Mexico and defend the World Cup won four years earlier.
 Hughes had six caps by the time Ramsey included him in his provisional squad of 27 which flew to South America for altitude-acclimatising friendly games against Colombia and Ecuador.
 Hughes featured in neither game but was selected in the final squad of 22.
 He was the youngest player selected by Ramsey, and the only Liverpool player in the squad.

 Along with Nobby Stiles, Hughes was one of only two outfield players who did not feature in any game.
 England progressed to the quarter finals, where they were defeated by West Germany.
 Questions were raised about Ramsey's decisions during the game.
 He controversially withdrew Bobby Charlton and Martin Peters in the second half but retained a clearly exhausted Terry Cooper, who played at left back the entire 120 minutes although Hughes was available to replace him.
-Hughes would ultimately never play in a World Cup.
+Hughes would never play in a World Cup.